What are workload identities?

-- Access Azure AD protected resources without needing to manage secrets for workloads that run on Azure using managed identity.
+- Access Azure AD protected resources without needing to manage secrets for workloads that run on Azure using managed identities.

-- Access Azure AD protected resources without needing to manage secrets for supported scenarios such as GitHub Actions, workloads running on Kubernetes, or workloads running in compute platforms outside of Azure using workload identity federation.
+- Access Azure AD protected resources without needing to manage secrets using workload identity federation for supported scenarios such as GitHub Actions, workloads running on Kubernetes, or workloads running in compute platforms outside of Azure.

 - Review service principals and applications that are assigned to privileged directory roles in Azure AD using access reviews for service principals.

 - Get answers to frequently asked questions about workload identities.